Skip to contents

 Thinking like a chef

 The development of simChef has been guided by our love of… cooking?
 Perhaps surprisingly, we found that cooking serves as useful analogy for the process of creating a simulation study.
-Consider the following components of a high-quality meal:
+For the aspiring chefs, consider the following components of a high-quality meal:

 • Nutritious and delicious ingredients – All good meals start with good ingredients, and the same is true of simulation experiments.
 If realistic simulation data (entirely synthetic or driven by real-world data) is not available, then there is no hope of producing high-quality simulations.
 Creating realistic synthetic data is the primary goal of our sibling package dgpoix, which was initially integrated into simChef.